 There’s a distinctive tone to these small Ford sixes.
 If they’re wheezing through the stock muffler, especially when burdened with the automatic, it’s very nasal, as in dire need of an antihistamine.
 With a less restrictive muffler, it reminds me of European and other vintage small displacement in-line sixes, like the old Opels, the Triumph six, and others of the period.
 It’s a pleasant, roarty throb, but smooth and obviously harmless.

-Like its namesake, the Comet’s sparkle was short lived.
-Once it earned itself the Mercury name, it became a slacker, and sales began a long decline.
+But like its namesake, the Comet’s sparkle was short lived.
+Once it earned itself the Mercury name in 1962, it became a slacker, and sales began a long decline.
 Maybe the Mercury name is a jinx.
 The ill-fated mid-sized Meteor, which appeared in 1962, didn’t help.
 It was a lightly reskinned Fairlane, but because the Comet was already a lengthened Falcon, it was almost mid-size itself.
 The Comet and Meteor were almost indistinguishable, and it all devolved into a typical Mercury muddle.
 It was not the winged god that gave Mercury its name; it was the mineral: it’s impossible to give it definition, and it’s deadly.

 A buddy of mine in college had a ’63 Comet with the six.
 Great looking sedan, it was — but dangerously slow.
 I mean, a slug has better acceleration.